 Do you have a friend or family member that is in jail and want to find out where they are?

 Has a family member or friend that has been arrested and you want to locate them?

 In order to see who’s in jail at Sequoyah County Detention Center you will have to navigate to their web site and do an inmate lookup.

 The Sequoyah County Detention Center Inmate Search has information on people who have been arrested and are in jail, which includes current status, how much their bail is, and schedule for visitation.
 Also, you can get info for anyone booked or discharged in the past 24-hour period.
 Prisoners are shown in alphabetical order by their last name.
 You’ll be able to locate their arrest information faster if you have your friend or family member’s name, date of birth, or inmate ID Number.

 If the inmate you are looking for might be incarcerated at a different jail you can check our Oklahoma county jail guide: Oklahoma County Jails

 A mugshot, or booking picture, is a photograph taken by the police when you get booked into jail.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and jail ID number will appear on the mugshot, and they will be stored.